isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1484.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-830000
+Subscription / Leasing

 ### Support Level
-Up to For MAS Notice 610 and Notice 1003 Regulatory Reporting.
-Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.  for SMEs <br>
+Up to 30% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Company Name:Wolters Kluwer Financial Services Singapore Pte Ltd Web URL:www.wolterskluwerfs.com
-Contact Hotline: 63808000
-Contact Email: Anurag.Seth@wolterskluwer.com
+For MAS Notice 610 and Notice 1003 Regulatory Reporting.
+Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.

 ### Contact Information
 N.A.